Peddler: Etymology and definitions

 Three East Karelian "laukkuryssä" peddlers from Kestenga, Russia in Lohja, Finland in the late 19th century.

-The origin of the word, known in English since 1225, is uncertain, but is possibly an Anglicised version of the French pied, Latin pes, pedis "foot", referring to a petty trader travelling on foot.
+The origin of the word, known in English since 1225, is uncertain, but is possibly an Anglicized version of the French pied, Latin pes, pedis "foot", referring to a petty trader traveling on foot.

 A peddler, under English law, is defined as: "any hawker, pedlar, petty chapman, tinker, caster of metals, mender of chairs, or other person who, without any horse or other beast bearing or drawing burden, travels and trades on foot and goes from town to town or to other men's houses, carrying to sell or exposing for sale any goods, wares, or merchandise immediately to be delivered, or selling or offering for sale his skill in handicraft."
 The main distinction between peddlers and other types of street vendor is that peddlers travel as they trade, rather than travel to a fixed place of trade.
 Peddlers travel around and approach potential customers directly whereas street traders set up a pitch or a stall and wait for customers to approach them.
 When not actually engaged in selling, peddlers are required to keep moving.
 Although peddlers may stop to make a sale, they are precluded from setting up a pitch or remaining in the same place for lengthy periods.
 Although peddlers normally travel by foot, there is no reason why they cannot use some means of assistance, such as a cart or a trolley, to assist in the transportation of goods.